 I’m an RN who has a deep and enduring passion for Healthcare, Nursing, and Technology.

 I currently work at one of the country’s leading academic medical centers, where I’m responsible for helping ensure optimal documentation and integrity of the electronic health record (EHR) clinical documentation and content adhere to and is consistent with federal and state regulatory and legal standards as well as organizational policy.
 To do this, I help facilitate the improvement and development of EHR tools.
 I’m also involved in various aspects of health informatics, data analytics, and process improvement projects, among others.

-Previous to this, I was an Epic application project team member at two of the United States’ highest-ranking healthcare systems, where I was involved in creating and deploying electronic documentation tools, and troubleshooting EHR and documentation/workflow/project-related issues.
+Previous to this, I was an EHR application project team member at two of the United States’ highest-ranking healthcare systems, where I was involved in creating and deploying electronic documentation tools, and troubleshooting EHR and documentation/workflow/project-related issues.

 My clinical experience prior to my transition to Nursing Informatics culminated in a role as a Neurosurgery/Trauma critical care nurse at another wonderful, top-ranked academic medical center, where I was also a clinical application superuser for two EHR implementations (IDX CareCast and Epic).
 See the rest of my work experience here.

-My mission is to encourage more clinicians to become involved in informatics-related jobs, roles, and projects.
 I believe that nurses have a wealth of caring experience, critical thinking skills, and in-depth knowledge of clinical situations and workflows that enable us to help each other, our workplaces, and ultimately, our patients and their families in more ways than one.

 About This Blog

 This blog had its beginnings as a Facebook page* I created back in April 2010.
 My goal at that time was simply to follow advances in healthcare IT and nursing informatics.